jerryryle/rogue_ap/docs/README.md

 sudo reboot
 ```

-Once you do this, you will lose internet access since you have converted the Raspberry Pi's wireless hardware from a WiFi client to an Access Point.
+Once you do this, your Raspberry Pi will lose internet access since you have converted its wireless hardware from a WiFi client to an Access Point.

 If you need to restore WiFi so that you can access the internet from your Raspberry Pi, you can use the `restore_wifi.sh` script to disable the Rogue AP and reconnect to your WiFi network.
 To do this, run these commands (you will be prompted for your WiFi SSID and password):
 ```bash